 Helping to decide if you need a biopsy

-A large new study has shown that an mpMRI scan can accurately show whether there is anything unusual in the prostate, or the area around it, that might be cancer.
+Research has shown that an mpMRI scan can accurately show whether there is anything unusual in the prostate, or the area around it, that might be cancer.
 If there’s anything unusual on the scan, you’ll be offered a prostate biopsy to find out whether you have cancer.

 Importantly, an mpMRI scan is less likely than a biopsy to pick up a slow-growing or non-aggressive cancer that probably wouldn’t cause any symptoms or problems in your lifetime.
 It usually only picks up areas of faster-growing cancer that do need treating.
 If you have a slow-growing cancer, it’s less likely to show up on the scan.
 So if your scan is clear, you’re unlikely to have prostate cancer that needs to be treated, and your doctor might decide that you don’t need to have a biopsy.
 This means you’d avoid the possible side effects of a biopsy.
 And you’d avoid being diagnosed with a slow-growing cancer and possibly having treatment that you didn’t need.